TheLartians/PEGParser/README.md

 Quickstart
 ----------
-lars::parser requires at least cmake 3.14 and C++17.
+lars::parser requires at least cmake 3.14 and the ability to compile C++17 code.
 The following shows how to compile and run the calculator example.

 ```bash
 git clone https://github.com/TheLartians/Parser.git